 iteration to work automatically.

-To see an example, let's setup a function that will be executed by
+Let's start by setting up a function that will be executed by *producers*, i.e.

 def producer_func(queue, producer_id):